Get,

 • If cortisol is too low, it could trigger symptoms like severe fatigue, lack of hunger, weight loss, low blood pressure, and tummy pain.

 Patients commonly presenting with frequent headaches, unexpected weight gain, irritability, and hypertension may be diagnosed to have increased cortisol levels.
-Having the right cortisol balance is essential for your health, and producing too much or too little cortisol can cause health problems.
+Having a correct cortisol balance is essential for your health, and producing too much or too little cortisol can cause health problems.

 Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology